meghundul/CtS/README.md

 Contact Me:

-    For feedback or assistance, please contact me at https://xdaforums.com/m/meghundul.6195083/.
+    For feedback or assistance, please contact me at github or https://xdaforums.com/m/meghundul.6195083/.